|The popular interpretation of history these days looks at the Indians as being in Texas, not coming to Texas.|

-Lets take a look at those tribes and where they came from.
+Lets take a look at some of those tribes and where they came from.

-The Kiowa - These people got around.
+The Kiowa – These people got around.
 They originated on the Rio Grande in New Mexico, but by the 1780s were living in the Black Hills of South Dakota.
-The Sioux, who were relocating from Northern Minnesota decided those Black Hills looked pretty sacred to them and sent the Kiowa packing.
-By 1800 they were in the Texas Panhandle.
+The Sioux, who were relocating from Northern Minnesota, decided those Black Hills looked pretty sacred to them and sent the Kiowa packing.
+By 1800 the Kiowa were in the Texas Panhandle.

 The Tonkawa – These folks were in Northeast Oklahoma in the early 1600s.
 Then the Apaches came along and chased them south of the the Red River around 1700.
 Half a century later, the Comanches were shoving the Tonkawa further south into Central Texas.